Roof Cleaning – Beauty and Longer Lasting Roofs

 Remove any debris or water that has accumulated between the flashing and roofing.
 Lift the shingles up so that you can gain access to the skylight flashing.
 A putty knife should be used to apply some roofing cement between the roofing and flashing offering a protective layer against future leaks.
 Check this sealant every several months to ensure it is still functioning.
 If it has dried out or has begun to peel, remove it and apply a brand new layer.

 Handling leaking skylights can be done on your own; however, if you are uncomfortable performing work on your roof, give us a call and we’ll be happy to inspect things for you.
 We are a certified and licensed roofing professional and can fix your leaking skylight quickly and accurately.
-Click here for a free inspection.
+Email or give us a call at (256) 326-4232 and we’ll gladly come out for a free consultation.

 Most homeowners don’t look at their roof except for when they are backing out of or pulling in the driveway.
 However, it’s important to actually perform a thorough inspection of your roof twice a year – in spring and again in fall – to keep your roof in tip-top shape.
 By doing this, you can make minor repairs throughout the year preventing costly repairs that could have crept up down the road had those minor repairs not been made, or possibly needing a new roof altogether.

 It’s spring and if you haven’t examined your roof, then here’s what you need to do and look for.
 First, get a flashlight and head on up to your attic.
 There are four things to primarily look for in your attic: